openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If the type of an array literal *[* *expr*:sub:`1`, ... , *expr*:sub:`N` *]*
-cannot be inferred from the context, then it is inferred from the initialization expressions by the following algorithm:
+cannot be inferred from the context, then it is inferred from the initialization expressions by using the following algorithm:

 #.
 If there is no expression (*N == 0*), then the type is *Object[]*

 #.
-If the type of an expression cannot be determined, then the type of
+If the type of the expression cannot be determined, then the type of the
    array literal cannot be inferred, and a compile-time error occurs.

 #.
 If each initialization expression is of some numeric type, then the